UIU-Developers-Hub/Sir-Kothay/README.md

   - **Close & Delete All** — bulk action to clean up all threads
   - **Students can follow up** in pending threads before faculty accepts
   - **Auto-Close Stale Chats** — `close_stale_chats` command auto-closes inactive threads based on faculty `auto_close_hours` setting
+- **Chat Deep Links** — dashboard and email links can open the correct inbox tab and target conversation directly
 - **Chat Notification Preferences** — per-faculty settings:
   - `notify_new_chats` — email on new chat thread
   - `notify_chat_replies` — email on each reply